Why Do Dogs Growl When Playing? Fighting, Tips To Avoid, And More

 Below are some things to help you know when playtime has turned into a fight.

-1. Growl Gets Lower In Tone – While growling during play is normal, watch for a change in the tone of the growling.
-When a dog’s voice becomes lower and more throaty, the play is likely escalating towards a significant concern.
+1. Growl Gets Lower In Tone – While it’s normal for dogs to growl during play, watch for a change in the tone of the growling.
+When a dog’s voice becomes lower and more throaty, this could be warning growls that play is likely escalating towards a significant concern.

 2. Hair Stands Up On Back – If one dog’s hair starts to stand up along its backbone, then the dog may be feeling more aggressive.
 For some dogs, this is an everyday occurrence and is not a concern.
 However, if your dog doesn’t normally show this behavior, it’s time to halt play.